 The After the Event Insurance policies that we can arrange are available to claimants and defendants of legal disputes.
 Although many ATE policies are normally only available for personal injury claims, we can also offer After the Event Insurance for commercial litigation.

-What does ATE Insurance Cover?
+What does an ATE Policy Cover?

 After The Event Insurance policies normally cover the legal costs which a Claimant must pay to a defendant when a claim is unsuccessful – when the claim is either lost at trial, or abandoned/settled after the defendant has incurred costs which the claimant is liable to pay.